milk-v/milkv.io/docs/pioneer/getting-started/InstallOS.md

--   Plug the microSD Card into the SG2042 EVB, connect the serial cable to your computer, and power on the EVB.
+-   Plug the microSD Card into the SG2042 EVB, connect the serial cable to your computer, and power on the Pioneer.
 -   Enter the username ``ubuntu`` and the password ``ubuntu``.
 -   Any operation needs the ``sudo`` privilege.